YuanYuYuan/arch-linux-note/README.md

-# This is a tutorial for arch installaion.
+# This is a note for arch installaion.

 ## PC
 MSI GE60 2OE